emad-elsaid/emad-elsaid.github.io/_posts/2020-09-25-single-machine-startup-company-system.md

 ## It's never done

-There is always problems and improvements you can add to the system like:
+There is always problems to solve and improvements to the system like:

 - Limiting home directories sizes for team member as it doesn't need to be large at all.